miketeachestech/miketeachestech.github.io/content/blog/hsc-software-engineering-year-12-designing-secure-software-part-2.md

 Software development has a lot of steps, and each one is important for security.
 Let’s walk through these stages and see how we can keep security front and center.

 #### **2.1.
 Requirements Definition**
 First things first: what does your software need to do?
 During this phase, it’s all about defining the goals, including security needs.
+Gather the business requirements!
 - **Security Considerations**: Identify data that needs protection (like passwords or user data), and make sure you’re complying with laws (e.g., Privacy Act).

 #### **2.2.
 Determining Specifications**
 Once you know what your software should do, write down detailed instructions for how to make it happen.
+Convert business requirements into things like user stories.
 - **Security Considerations**: Specify things like secure communication protocols (e.g., HTTPS) and define secure storage and password policies.

 #### **2.3.
 Design**
 This phase is like making a blueprint for your software.
+You'll be mapping out your system using techniques like making DFDs, ERDs, and class diagrams.
 - **Security Considerations**: Design with security models like **Role-Based Access Control (RBAC)**.
 In Python, use proper input validation to prevent common attacks, like **SQL injection** or **cross-site scripting (XSS)**.

 #### **2.4.
 Development**